lraspovic/lraspovic.github.io/README.md

-All classifications are shown in web gis created using Leaflet library.
+All classifications are shown in web GIS created using Leaflet.js library.

 https://lraspovic.github.io

-This project was a part of master thesis.
+This project was a part of a master's thesis.
-Entire thesis (in Croatian) can be found in the following link: https://drive.google.com/file/d/1XA72yIkKAzVB2-j8irlLGd6FEZkXUymr/view?usp=sharing
+The entire thesis (in Croatian) can be found at the following link https://drive.google.com/file/d/1XA72yIkKAzVB2-j8irlLGd6FEZkXUymr/view?usp=sharing